felixzsh/wweb-botforge/README.md

 ## 🙏 Acknowledgments

 This project is built on top of the excellent [WhatsApp Web JS](https://github.com/pedroslopez/whatsapp-web.js) library, which provides the core WhatsApp Web automation capabilities.
-WA BotForge wouldn't be possible without this foundational work.
+WWeb BotForge wouldn't be possible without this foundational work.

-**Made with ❤️ for the bot automation community**
+**Made with ❤️ for the no-code bot community**